 I figured that I would probably do it one day – as I count it as one of the top things to do when people think of extreme/adventure activities like sky-diving, white water rafting, zip-lining, or even diving with sharks.

 We had considered doing the Skywalk/SkyJump at the Skytower, but funds were limited at the time and the Bungy was cheaper – not usually the way I like to make a decision about an activity that has a (very small) chance of killing me!
 I also think I was drawn to the Bungy because it was a ‘water jump’ – as compared to the concrete landing awaiting you from the SkyJump.
-I know, I know – completely irrational thoughts as both activities are perfectly safe – but it is weird what factors you consider when trying decided whether to throw yourself from one great height or another.
+I know, I know – completely irrational thoughts as both activities are perfectly safe – but it is weird what factors you consider when trying to decide whether to throw yourself from one great height or another.

 Related: Epic Skydiving in Sydney